-Initially Dr. Hanks practiced in Oil Springs (Lambton County).
-Dr. Hanks purchased the practice of Dr. Alexander Shaver (Dr. Shaver died in 1893) and Dr. and Mrs. Hanks moved to Blenheim in 1893.
-He served as a Coroner and the Medical Officer of Health (M.O.H.).
-Dr. Hanks took his position as M.O.H. very seriously.
+Initially Dr. Hanks practiced medicine in Oil Springs.
+Dr. Hanks purchased the medical practice of Dr. Alexander McLeish Shaver in Blenheim in 1893.
+(Dr. Shaver died in Blenheim on the 4th of May, 1893).
+Dr. Hanks was appointed as a Coroner in 1893 and shortly thereafter he was appointed as the Medical Officer of Health (M.O.H.).
+Dr. Hanks took the position as M.O.H. very seriously.
 He condemned a dance hall on the main street of Blenheim to be unsafe.
-Once the building had been reinforced, the hall re-opened.
-Dr. Hanks is listed in the 1900 Ontario Business Directory as practicing in Blenheim.
-He also promoted pasteurization of milk in 1930.
-Dr. Hanks served as a chairman of the local school board.
-Dr. Hanks took time off from his practice to study in London, England.
-After a vacation through Europe, Dr. Hanks returned to his patients in Blenheim.
+Once the building had been reinforced, the dance hall was allowed to re-open.
+Dr. Hanks was listed in the 1900 Ontario Business Directory.
+In the Bell Telephone Directory of 1913, his phone number was catalogued as 22.
+Dr. Hanks promoted the pasteurization of milk.

 In 1929, Dr. Hanks was one of the founding members of the Blenheim Rotary Club.
 Dr. Hanks’ home was located at 34 Catharine Street.